DinoChiesa/AppInt-Apigee-Credential-Expiry-Checker/README.md

 integration interactively, using the Cloud Console UI.
 To do that, open the link the script displayed in a browser.
 Use the TEST button, and specify the Schedule trigger.

-Note: By default, the integration is set to execute on a schedule, nightly at 21:18.
-You can change this.

 ### Changing the set of Projects to check